• Skip to primary navigation

 November 16, 2016 By Michelle Knight Leave a Comment

 This time of year is sooo busy!
 I can hardly keep up.
 Homeschool activities for Thanksgiving are memory makers for us.
 Our family loves to go back and relive our holidays.
+It is very easy to homeschool through the holidays through character building activities.

 Preparing lessons, researching and finding field trips to go on keeps me busy when I am not in the hands on part of the day homeschooling.
 Looking ahead to the future months I don’t see any relief in sight because first comes Halloween, then Thanksgiving, and finally the really cold and busy month of December!
 As you can tell I’m not a fan of being cold.